 Weather in Anguilla

-Temperatures vary between 21 and 30 degrees Celcius (70 and 80 degrees Fahrenheit).
+Temperatures vary between 21 and 30 degrees Celsius (70 and 80 degrees Fahrenheit).
 The hurricane season is June 1st to November 30th.
 Annual rainfall averages 35 inches.

 Here are a few general tips about the island, which are useful for travellers to the island.